openpeeps/marvdown/README.md

 </p>

 > [!NOTE]
 > Marv is still in early development.
-More features and improvements are coming soon.
+Some features are not fully implemented yet.
+Contributions are welcome!

 ## 😍 Key Features
-- [x] Extremely Fast & Lightweight
+- [x] Extremely Fast & Lightweight!
+[Check benchmarks](#benchmarks)
 - [x] Compiled CLI application
 - [x] Nim library for easy integration in your 👑 Nim projects
 - [x] Addon for Node.js JavaScript runtime via N-API